dhocker/udmx-pyusb/Readme.md

 A more complete programming example can be found in the **example.py** file.

 ## Learning Notes
-Here are some notes from this learning exercise.
+Here are some notes from this learning exercise using Raspbian Jessie on an Rpi.
+The lessons learned here apply to most Linux systems, but probably do not apply to Windows or macOS.

 ### Finding the uDMX Interface
 As there is no kernel driver for the uDMX, it does not show up under /dev like /dev/tty.